 In England, the star of Regency science was the charismatic Cornishman, Humphry Davy.
 A poet as well as a man of science, Davy first rose to prominence studying gases at The Pneumatic Institution (He experimented on himself and suggested using laughing gas as a minor anesthetic for operations, which was ignored until way later) He then was invited to be a lecturer at the Royal Institution, and took the town by storm!

 An entertaining speaker, he made the public scientific lectures huge popular with the beau monde.
 (Ladies were known to send billet doux to his private office—often wrapped in silky undergarments—inviting him to give them private tutorials.)
 He made scientists (I use the word, even though it wasn’t coined until 1834 by William Whewell) the hot celebrities of the day—the equivalent of rock stars!
-(The satirical cartoon by Gillray at the top of the blog shows Davy lecturing at the RI—and show how he was a household name.)
+(The satirical cartoon by Gillray at the top of the blog shows Davy lecturing at the RI—and illustrates how he was a household name.)

 But Davy wasn’t just all show!
 He was a brilliant man of science, and his achievements in chemistry (he isolated a number of basic elements) and early research into electro-magnetism after Alexander Volta’s invention of the voltaic pile was fundamental in the development of electricity.
 He also invented the safety lamp for mining, which saved countless lives.